aphyr/distsys-class/README.markdown

   times
 - Real-time, external constraints let us build very strong systems

-### ACID isolation levels
+### Transactional Models

+- Serializable: all operations (transactions) appear to execute atomically
+  - In some order
+    - No constraints on what that order is
+    - Perfectly okay to read from the past, for instance
+- Adya 1999: Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions
+  - Objects have a total version order
+    - x0 << x1 << x2
+    - This is an abstract requirement; DB may not know what the version order is
+  - Dependencies between transactions
+    - write-read  (wr): T1 writes x1, T2 reads x1
+    - write-write (ww): T1 writes x1, T2 writes x2
+    - read-write  (rw): T1 reads x1, T2 writes x2
+  - Phenomena are (mostly) cycles made of these edges
+    - G0 (write cycle): cycle in ww
+    - G1a (aborted read): committed txn reads version written by aborted txn
+    - G1b (intermediate read): read non-final write of x by some other txn
+    - G1c (cyclic information flow): cycle in ww U wr
+    - G2  (anti-dependency cycle): cycle in ww U wr U rw
+    - G2-item: G2 without predicates
+    - G-single: G2 with only one rw
+    - etc. etc.
+  - Isolation levels prevent these phemomena
+    - Read Uncommitted: no G0
+    - Read Committed: no G0, G1
+    - Repeatable Read: no G0, G1, G2-item
+    - SI: No g0, G1, G-single
+      - It's a little more subtle than this, but we generally don't have time for G-nonadjacent
+    - Serializable: no G0, G1, G2
+  - Can augment graphs with process or realtime edges
+    - Strong X means "X, plus order of txns in real time"
+    - Strong Session X means "X, plus order of txns in each session"
+    - e.g. Strong Serializable: no cycle in ww U wr U rw U realtime
-- ANSI SQL's ACID isolation levels are weird
+- Alternate route: ANSI SQL's ACID isolation levels are weird
   - Basically codified the effects of existing vendor implementations
   - Definitions in the spec are ambiguous
-- Adya 1999: Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions
   - Each ANSI SQL isolation level prohibits a weird phenomenon
   - Read Uncommitted
     - Prevents P0: *dirty writes*